ttahelenius/ai-proxy-telegram-bot/README.md

     `ServiceRefuser` in [util](util.py), for refusing service for arbitrary criteria.
   * Language: Each output text can be customized in `config.ini` to say whatever instead, in any language.
 * Debugging features:
-  * The program can be run with additional `--test` parameter to coordinate with a possible daemonized
-    instance: the background process will be terminated and restarted afterward so only one instance is active at a time.

-    > :warning: This feature is only available on Windows, and if [psutil](https://github.com/giampaolo/psutil) is installed.

-    > :information_source:
-      Such background process ought to be run without --test
   * `ErrorLog` in `config.ini`
   * `ReplyLog` in `config.ini` records each response in raw text for debugging the formatting.
   * Possible errors are sent as messages.
 If an error occurred during the parsing of the response,